emqx/blog/en/202005/mqttx-v-1-3-1-release-notes.md

-This project is completely open source, you can submit the problems you met when using it to [MQTT X GitHub](https://github.com/emqx/MQTTX/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc), or submit the modified PR to the project Fork MQTT X. We will view and deal with it in time.
+This project is completely open source, you can submit the problems you met when using it to [MQTTX GitHub](https://github.com/emqx/MQTTX/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc), or submit the modified PR to the project Fork MQTTX.
+We will view and deal with it in time.